Frees1990/Spelling-Junior/README.md

 ### Bugs and Issues

   - #### Code Issues
     - Game Over / End Game alert does not show after you spell your last word and click the check word button, it only shows when you click the Generate button again which doesn't make sense for a user.
-So I tried moving the alert to the check button code however it wasn't working.
+So I tried moving the alert to the Entry fucntion button code however it wasn't working.
 I found out that it should be set to ===0 not === -1 as this one I tried first before moving the alerts geography.

     - I wanted the alert to show the scores but I could't seem to make it work.
 I have researched about it, but for some reason I could not find any solution for what I wanted to do.
 I may have asked the wrong questions reason why I couldn't get anywhere but I somehow figured it out myself.
 I don't know if it is the right way but it somehow works.